Summer 2025 Internships

 Educational benefits

 Farming is a highly cross-disciplinary field.
-To farm sustainably is to operate in a system vastly more complex than what we’ve come to expect from industrial agriculture.
-An organic farmer replaces chemicals with intimate knowledge of what is happening within the soil: how a single input might affect the entire ecology of the farm, how each crop responds to changes in climate, and the natural rhythms of pest cycles.
 We incorporate a range of permaculture and organic farming practices that work in concert with nature, rather than against it.
-Our approach is ever-evolving based on cumulative years of trial and error, the design of natural ecosystems, scientific research, community-level initiatives, cultural knowledge, relationships with other local businesses and nonprofits, and the wisdom of our Growing to Give community members.
+Our approach is ever-evolving based on cumulative years of trial and error, the design of natural ecosystems, scientific research, community-level initiatives, cultural knowledge, relationships with other local businesses and nonprofits, and the wisdom of our G2G community members.
 While we function as a non-profit, the techniques and approach that we use are translatable to small-scale market farming.

 Requirements

-This hands-on opportunity is geared towards students with a demonstrated passion towards regenerative farming, food sovereignty, community-building, and doing work outdoors.
-Farm work is often strenuous; interns must feel physically capable of and enthusiastic about doing rigorous outdoor work in all types of weather, including heat.
-Good communication skills and the ability to take initiative and work collaboratively are vital for a successful internship with Growing to Give.
+This hands-on opportunity is geared towards students with a demonstrated interest in regenerative farming, food sovereignty, community-building, and working outdoors.
+Farm work is often strenuous; interns must feel physically capable of and enthusiastic about doing rigorous outdoor work in all types of weather.
+Good communication skills and the ability to take initiative and work collaboratively are vital for a successful internship with G2G.

 To Apply: